yashas-hm/talks/ai_on_edge/README.md

 # AI on the Edge: On-Device Machine Learning with Flutter & TensorFlow Lite

-What if your app could recognize images, process voice commands, or detect gestures — all without sending data to the cloud?
+What if your app could recognize images, process voice commands, or detect gestures, all without sending data to the cloud?

 In this talk, we’ll show you how to run real machine learning models directly on users’ devices using TensorFlow Lite